Chinese man pleads guilty in U.S. to smuggling protected turtles

-A Chinese man faces up to five years in prison for trying to smuggle protected turtles worth more than US$1 million from the United States to Hong Kong.
+New York — A Chinese man faces up to five years in prison for trying to smuggle protected turtles worth more than US$1 million from the U.S. to Hong Kong.

 Wei Qiang Lin, of Brooklyn, pleaded guilty on Monday in a federal district court in New York to exporting more than 220 parcels containing around 850 eastern box turtles and three-toed box turtles.

-The turtles, which had a market value of US$1.4 million, were intercepted by law enforcement at a border inspection, it said.
+The turtles, which had a market value of $1.4 million, were intercepted by law enforcement at a border inspection, it said.

-Eastern box turtles and three-toed box turtles feature colourful markings and are a “prized feature in the domestic and foreign pet market, particularly in China and Hong Kong,” the U.S. Justice Department said in a statement.
+Eastern box turtles and three-toed box turtles feature colorful markings and are a “prized feature in the domestic and foreign pet market, particularly in China and Hong Kong,” the Justice Department said in a statement.

 It said they are protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

-Sentencing was set for December 23.
-Lin faces a maximum penalty of five years in prison, three years of supervised release and a fine of up to US$250,000.
+Sentencing was set for Dec.
+23. Lin faces a maximum penalty of five years in prison, three years of supervised release and a fine of up to $250,000.